-The value of the liabilities is greater than the carry amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the prevailing rates at the Balance Sheet date.
+The value of the liabilities is less than the carry amount because the Authority's portfolio of loans includes a fixed rate loans where the interest rate payable is less than the prevailing rates at the Balance Sheet date.
 Due to the short term repayment periods of the Authority's assets the difference between the carrying value (in Note 13) and the fair value is immaterial.